-Another option is to also have a “SEO Checklist” that you or the person writing and creating your website content can go through as they build out and write for your website so that it does not have to be done later.
-Both onsite optimization strategies have the same result and both work depending on the website creation process.
+Another option is to also have an “SEO Checklist” that you or the person writing and creating your website content can go through as they build out and write for your website so that it does not have to be done later.
+Both on-site optimization strategies have the same result and both work depending on the website creation process.

 On-Site SEO Should Be Implemented For Each and Every Page on Your Website

 We have broken down some things to consider for the perfect onsite optimization of your website and this should be looked at for pretty much each and every page:

 - Have A Unique Title Tag (H1) with Keyword and/or City You Want To Rank Page For